Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 ### TCP Role Server

-Profile server runs multiple roles that each serve different purposes and types of clients.
-Each TCP role server represents a single opened TCP port
-(also called an interface of a profile server) on which one or more roles can be served.
+Profile server runs multiple roles (also called an interface of a profile server) that each serve different purposes and types of clients.
+Each TCP role server represents a single open TCP port on which one or more roles can be served.
 Currently, the following interfaces are present:

  * Primary Interface is the primary contact point of the profile server.
 When we publish a profile server contact information anywhere in the IoP network it points to this interface.
 It is an unencrypted interface on which other peers can get information about where to find other profile server's interfaces.